cse-sim/cse/doc/src/docs/input-data/dhwsys.md

 Type: float

 When (and only when) wsDRMethod=STATEOFCHARGE, wsTargetSOC specifies the target fraction of maximum tank heat content.
-The tank is deemed fully charged when its entire contents is at wsTSetpoint and 0 charged at 110 ^o^F.  Schedules are used to indicate anticipated heat requirements.
+The tank is deemed fully charged when its entire contents is at wsTSetpoint and 0 charged at 110 °F.  Schedules are used to indicate anticipated heat requirements.
 The STATEOFCHARGE method can be used in combined heat / DHW systems (see RSYS rsType=COMBINEDHEATDHW) when there is excess capacity during summer months, as shown in the following:

 ```
 wsTargetSOC = select(